 The Master is an intensive, blended-learning course of one full year's duration, which is divided into:

-Final dissertation (outline to be presented in Turin by 28 May 2021, deadline beginning of October 2021)
+Final dissertation (outline to be presented in Turin by 11 June 2021, deadline mid-October)

 The evaluation strategy uses different types of assessments: